Border Bases in the Rational Weyl Algebra: Introduction

 where $F$ is a vector of functions---for instance a vector of master integrals in the study of Feynman integrals---and the $A_i$'s are $m\times m$ matrices with entries in $\CC(x_1,\ldots,x_n)$.
 We refer to these matrices as ``connection matrices.''
 By construction, the connection matrices fulfill the integrability conditions, i.e.,

 where entry-wise differentiation of the matrices is meant.
-One can translate the problem to $m\times m$ matrices $A$ of rational differential one-forms by passing to the connection form $\d -A\wedge \ $, where $\d$ denotes the total differential and $A=A_1\d x_1+\cdots + A_n\d x_n$.
-One sometimes is also interested in the space~$\{A \, | \, \d A=0\}$ of {\em closed} connection matrices (in the sense of closed differential forms), such as for instance connection matrices with logarithmic differentials as entries.
+One can translate the problem to $m\times m$ matrices $A$ of rational differential one-forms by passing to the connection form $\d -A\wedge \ $ {while remembering the chosen basis}, where $\d$ denotes the total differential and $A=A_1\d x_1+\cdots + A_n\d x_n$. {We demonstrate this explicitly in \Cref{ex:connPfaff}.} One sometimes is also interested in the space~$\{A \, | \, \d A=0\}$ of {\em closed} connection matrices (in the sense of closed differential forms), such as for instance connection matrices with logarithmic differentials as entries.
 If the connection matrix $A$ is closed, then the $A_i$'s are pairwise commuting.
 One hence finds oneself within varieties of commuting matrices.
 Closed connection matrices also occur in the setup of dimensional regularization of Feynman integrals, in which an additional small parameter~$\varepsilon$ is present: the so-called ``$\varepsilon$-factorized'' form of~\cite{henn2013multiloop} of the connection matrices implies that they are closed.

-One can pass from a holonomic $D_n$-ideal, i.e., a maximally over-determined system of linear PDEs, to an integrable connection, for instance by using the package {\tt ConnectionMatrices}~\cite{ConnMatM2} in the computer algebra software {\em Macaulay2}~\cite{M2}.
+One can pass from a holonomic $D_n$-ideal{---also called ``maximally over-determined systems'' in the algebraic analysis literature}---to an integrable connection, for instance by using the package {\tt ConnectionMatrices}~\cite{ConnMatM2} in the computer algebra software {\em Macaulay2}~\cite{M2}.
 The package builds on Gröbner basis computations in the rational Weyl algebra, see~\cite{SST00}.
 In the present article, we tackle the reverse direction: we utilize the theory of border bases to associate an $R_n$-ideal to an integrable connection, expressing the connection as a cyclic module explicitly.
-Deriving $D$-ideals from a matrix system of PDEs is also of current interest in the study of Feynman integrals, see e.g.~\cite{Didealbanana,diffspaceFeynman}.
-The theory of holonomic $D$-modules and Feynman integrals have had a very fruitful overlap.
-For example, a key paper by Smirnov and Petukhov~\cite{SmirnovNumberFeynman} uses the theory of holonomic $D$-modules to prove a conjecture in physics about the finiteness of master integrals---in mathematical terms, that the holonomic rank of the annihilating $D$-ideal of a Feynman integral is finite.
+Deriving $D$-ideals from a matrix system of PDEs is also of current interest in the study of Feynman integrals, see e.g.~\cite{Didealbanana,diffspaceFeynman}. $D$-modules and Feynman integrals have had a very fruitful overlap.
+For example, the theory of holonomic $D$-modules was used to prove a conjecture in physics about the finiteness of master integrals---in mathematical terms, that the holonomic rank of the annihilating $D$-ideal of a Feynman integral is finite, see \cite{KK77,SmirnovNumberFeynman}.

 As a further application, we visit a cosmological correlation function, and show that in this example, border bases are well-suited to make certain features like symmetry manifest---in a more immediate way than Gröbner bases would.
 We also address the classification of certain $D$-ideals of a fixed holonomic rank~$m$ by resorting to the theory of Hilbert schemes of points in affine space from the commutative setup.
 The ideals which fit that setup are linear PDEs with constant coefficients as well as Frobenius ideals, i.e., $D_n$-ideals that can be generated by polynomials in the Euler operators $\theta_i=x_i\partial_i$, $i=1,\ldots,n$.